University of Hartford - BSEE, Bachelor of Science in Electrical Engineering (Electrical Engineering)

-I have taught Physics, Chemistry, Physical Science, Astronomy, and IPS for high school freshmen, juniors, and seniors at the honors, college, and general levels; been Assistant Professor of Physics on the adjunct faculty of a nearby university, and an instructor-tutor at the U.S. Naval Academy Preparatory School in Newport.
+I have taught Physics, Chemistry, Physical Science, Astronomy, and IPS for high school freshmen, juniors, and seniors at the honors, college, and general levels; and been Assistant Professor of Physics on the adjunct faculty of a nearby university and a mathematics instructor at the U.S. Naval Academy Preparatory School in Newport.
 I like helping my students truly understand their subjects.
 I believe their success depends on their understanding of the material; not on memorization and a calculator, or reading then reciting an answer.
 With their own true understanding of the concepts, quiz questions and problems become simpler; and as a bonus, the knowledge can be used in other courses and in life.
 When they really understand the wonderful things they can do - that is when they want to know more.
 If you are interested in understanding your Physics, Science, and Maths as opposed to just solving problems, then I am the tutor for you.

 I have a Bachelor of Science in Electrical Engineering (BSEE) and a Master of Arts in Teaching (MAT).
 I have studied a wide variety of mathematics and science subjects both during my preparation for teaching, and before that in preparation for my earlier career as an electrical engineer.
 In addition, I have completed post-graduate work in physics, science, mathematics, engineering, computers, and education; including courses on Teaching AP Physics and in the Mathematical Modeling Method for Teaching Physics.